Quansight-Labs/quansight-labs-site/posts/2021/06/pytorch-ignite-distributed.rst

 The code snippets below highlight the API's specificities of each of the distributed backends on the same use case as compared to the ``idist`` API.
-Torch native code is available for DDP, Horovod, and for XLA/TPU devices.
+PyTorch native code is available for DDP, Horovod, and for XLA/TPU devices.

 PyTorch-Ignite's unified code snippet can be run with the standard Torch